PILLAR · LLM SYSTEMS

 Data sources — what goes in

-Frontier mixtures pull from five buckets, in roughly decreasing volume:
+Frontier mixtures pull from six buckets, in roughly decreasing volume:

 Quality filtering — six-stage pipeline

-1. URL/domain filtering — block adult content and low-quality TLDs.
+1. URL/domain filtering — block adult content, low-quality TLDs, known content farms.

 2. Language ID via fastText or CLD3 — keep target languages only.